 Place three cards at each station, making sure 1 of the cards can use the applicable suffix.
 Student pairs will rotate through each station and identify the new word, writing their answers on a separate sheet of paper.

 Easily Prepare This Suffix Activity for Your Students

 Print on cardstock for added durability and longevity.
 Place all pieces in a folder or large envelope for easy access.

 To turn this teaching resource into a sustainable activity, print a few recording sheets on cardstock and slip them into dry-erase sleeves.
-Students can record their answers with a dry-erase marker, then erase and reuse.
+Students can record their answers with a dry-erase marker and then erase and reuse them.

-Because this activity includes an answer sheet, we recommend first printing one copy of the entire file.
+Because this activity includes an answer sheet, we recommend printing one copy of the entire file first.
 Then, make photocopies of the blank worksheet for students to complete.

 Before You Download

 Use the dropdown icon on the Download button to choose between the PDF or Google Slides version of this resource.
 A recording sheet and answer key are also included with this download.